 Symptoms of Uncomplicated GERD

-Regurgitation is an appearance of refluxed liquid in the person's mouth.
-In the majority of person's with GERD, only small amounts of liquid usually reach their esophagus.
-On occasion, some persons with GERD experience larger amounts of liquid which reaches their upper esophagus.
+- Regurgitation is an appearance of refluxed liquid in the person's mouth.
+In the majority of people with GERD, only small amounts of liquid usually reach their esophagus.
+Occasionally, some people with GERD experience larger amounts of liquid which reaches their upper esophagus.

 Complications of GERD

-Cough/Asthma: There are a number of nerves in the lower esophagus.
+There are several nerves in the lower esophagus.
 Some of these nerves are stimulated by acid reflux, resulting in coughing.
 These same nerves may stimulate other nerves going to the person's lungs, causing the smaller breathing tubes to narrow; resulting in an asthma attack.

 GERD is usually diagnosed through its most characteristic symptom - heartburn.
-Heartburn is commonly described as burning in the middle of a person's chest which occurs after eating and worsens upon lying down.
-In order to confirm a diagnosis a doctor often treats a person with medications designed to suppress the production of acid in their stomach.
+Heartburn is commonly described as burning in the middle of a person's chest, which occurs after eating and worsens upon lying down.
+To confirm a diagnosis, a doctor often treats a person with medications designed to suppress the production of acid in their stomach.
 Should the person's heartburn diminish to a large extent, the diagnosis of GERD is considered to be confirmed.

 A change in lifestyle is one of the simplest treatments for GERD; changes in eating habits in particular.
 Because acid reflux is more injurious at night than during the day, it is recommended that persons with GERD sleep with their upper body elevated.

-A GERD Diet: Smaller, earlier evening meals can reduce the amount of acid reflux a person with GERD experiences.
-There are some specific foods persons with GERD should avoid because they promote reflux.
+Smaller, earlier evening meals can reduce the amount of acid reflux a person with GERD experiences.
+There are some specific foods persons with GERD should avoid because they promote refluxes.
 These foods include peppermint, chocolate, caffeinated drinks, alcohol, fatty foods, and spicy or acid-containing foods.

-Antacids: Antacids are a mainstay of GERD treatment, despite the development of potent medications for the treatment of GERD.
-The best way to take antacids is about one hour after meals, or just prior to symptoms of reflux after a meal.
+Antacids are a mainstay of GERD treatment, despite the development of potent medications for the treatment of GERD.
+The best way to take antacids is about one hour after meals, or just before symptoms of reflux after a meal.
 A second dose of antacids about two hours after a meal replenishes the acid-neutralizing capacity in the stomach.

-Surgery: When antacids and other medications become ineffective, surgery may become an option for the treatment of GERD.
+When antacids and other medications become ineffective, surgery may become an option for the treatment of GERD.
 Surgery is very effective at relieving symptoms of GERD, as well as in treating the complications of it.
 Despite having surgery for GERD, approximately fifty-percent of the persons who have had surgery for it will continue to take medications for reflux.
-On rare occasion it is necessary to re-operate in order to revise a prior surgery.
+On rare occasion, it is necessary to re-operate to revise a prior surgery.

-Endoscopy: Endoscopic techniques exist for the treatment of GERD.
-One type involves stitching the area of lower esophageal sphincter which tightens the sphincter.
+Endoscopic techniques exist for the treatment of GERD.
+One type involves stitching the area of lower esophageal sphincter, which tightens the sphincter.
 A second type involves the application of radio frequency waves to the lower part of the person's esophagus right above their sphincter, with the goal of creating scar tissue which tightens the person's sphincter and the area above it.
-A third type of endoscopic treatment involves injection of materials into the person's esophageal wall in the area of the LES.
+A third type of endoscopic treatment involves injection of materials into the person's esophageal wall around the LES.
 The material increases pressure in the LES, preventing reflux.
 The benefit of endoscopic treatment is that it does not involve surgery, or hospitalization.